JoelBrd/Socket/docs/Examples.md

 #### Real time

 Finally, I don't want to have to click Run, or use a Keybind, to make a part gold.
 I want to
-1. Make the Plug toggleable
+1. Make the Macro toggleable
-2. Whenever the Plug is running, any parts I select will turn to gold in real time.
+2. Whenever the Macro is running, any parts I select will turn to gold in real time.
 3. Define routines so they'll get cleaned up safely

 Lets write some code to make this happen..